You might know which country produces the most silver, but do you know where the largest silver reserves by country are found?

 With that in mind, here’s an overview of silver reserves by country.
 All silver reserves by country data is based on the US Geological Survey’s most recent data on silver.

 At 93,000 MT, Peru holds the highest silver reserves by country in the world.
 And unlike some countries with high silver reserves, the nation was a major producer of silver in 2017.
 It put out 4,500 MT of the metal, coming in second place in the world.

 The majority of Peru’s silver is produced at the Antamina mine, located in province of Huari.
 The mine is a joint venture between BHP Billiton (ASX:BHP,NYSE:BHP,LSE:BLT), Glencore (LSE:GLEN), Teck Resources (TSX:TECK.B,NYSE:TECK) and Mitsubishi (TSE:8058).
 Although it is primarily a copper mine, it still produces more silver than any other in the country.

-Minerals account for about 60 percent of Peru’s total exports, and silver is considered a “flagship product“ with a rich history dating back to pre-Columbian times.
+Minerals account for more than 50 percent of Peru’s total exports, and silver is considered a “flagship product” with a rich history dating back to pre-Columbian times.
 Peru is also the world’s second-largest copper producer, the third-largest producer of zinc and tin and the fifth-largest producer of gold.